kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Substance P

 #### Answer: B. Atrial natriuretic peptide - *FALSE* = C. Endothelin - TRUE
-- Endothelin (ET-1), which is synthesised by vascular endothelium, is one of the most powerful vasoconstrictor substances known.
-Vascular smooth muscle contraction is observed at concentrations as low as 10–11 mol.
-An endothelin precursor (big ET-1 or pro-ET-1; 39 amino acids) is cleaved to ET-1 (21 amino acids) by an endothelin-converting enzyme (ECE) found on the endothelial cell membrane.
-ET-1 can then bind to ETA receptors found on adjacent vascular smooth muscle cells, leading to calcium mobilisation and smooth muscle contraction.
-The ETA receptor is coupled to a G-protein linked to phospholipase C and the formation of IP3.
-There are also ETB receptors located on the vascular smooth muscle, which also produce contraction.
-ET-1 release is stimulated by angiotensin II, ADH, thrombin, cytokines, reactive oxygen species and shearing forces acting on the vascular endothelium.
-ET-1 release is inhibited by prostacyclin and atrial natriuretic peptide as well as by nitric oxide.
-ET-1 has a number of other actions besides vasoconstriction.
-ET-1 stimulates aldosterone secretion, produces positive inotropy and chronotropy in the heart, decreases renal blood flow and GFR, and releases atrial natriuretic peptide.
-ET-1 has been implicated in the pathogenesis of hypertension, vasospasm and heart failure.
+- Endothelin (ET-1), synthesised by vascular endothelium, is one of the most powerful vasoconstrictor substances known
+- Vascular smooth muscle contraction is observed at concentrations as low as 10–11 mol
+- An endothelin precursor (big ET-1 or pro-ET-1; 39 amino acids) is cleaved to ET-1 (21 amino acids) by an endothelin-converting enzyme (ECE) found on the endothelial cell membrane
+- ET-1 can then bind to ETA receptors found on adjacent vascular smooth muscle cells, leading to calcium mobilisation and smooth muscle contraction
+- The ETA receptor is coupled to a G-protein linked to phospholipase C and the formation of IP3
+- There are also ETB receptors located on the vascular smooth muscle, which also produce contraction
+- ET-1 release is stimulated by angiotensin II, ADH, thrombin, cytokines, reactive oxygen species and shearing forces acting on the vascular endothelium
+- ET-1 release is inhibited by prostacyclin and atrial natriuretic peptide as well as by nitric oxide
+- ET-1 has a number of other actions besides vasoconstriction
+- ET-1 stimulates aldosterone secretion, produces
+	- positive inotropy and chronotropy in the heart
+	- decreases renal blood flow and GFR, and
+	- releases atrial natriuretic peptide
+- **NOTE** ET-1 has been implicated in pathogenesis of
+	1. Hypertension
+	2. Vasospasm
+	3. Heart failure

 ### Q2.94
-A patient has an immunological tubulointerstitial disease process that has _destroyed the juxtaglomerular apparatus_ in his kidneys.
+A patient has an *immunological tubulointerstitial* disease process that has _destroyed the juxtaglomerular apparatus_ in his kidneys.
 Which of the following abnormalities will be seen in this patient?

 	A. HyPERaldosteronism
 	B. HyPERkalaemia